-The recommendations build on ACWA's 2011 document, "Sustainability from the Ground Up: A Framework for Groundwater Management in California," which provided an in-depth look at current efforts to manage groundwater basins in California and recommended proactive steps to advance sustainable management.
+ACWA's Recommendations for Achieving Groundwater Sustainability build on the association's landmark 2011 document, "Sustainability from the Ground Up: A Framework for Groundwater Management in California," which provided an in-depth look at groundwater issues and recommended proactive steps to advance groundwater sustainability.